michauhl/RBPBench/README.md

 rbpbench search --in PUM1_K562_IDR_peaks.bed --rbps USER PUM2 RBFOX2 --out PUM1_user_search_out --genome hg38.fa --user-meme-xml path_to_test/PUM1_USER.xml --user-rbp-id PUM1_USER
 ```

+#### Unstranded motif search

+If you have unstranded genomic regions as input (i.e., strand information is missing),
+you can instruct RBPBench to do an unstranded search by specifying (`-unstranded` option).
+This results in using both strands of the provided regions for motif search.
+Note that for the hit statistics, by default the two strands of a region
+will still be counted as one region (use `--unstranded-ct` to change this behavior).

 ### Batch-processing multiple datasets

 #### Multiple BED input files

 RBPBench also supports batch processing of input files (`rbpbench batch`).
-Multiple input datasets can be processed with `rbpbench batch`.

 Multiple BED files can be provided in two ways:
 (1) Given a folder containing BED files (.bed extension) via `--bed`, the RBP IDs are expected to be
 the first part of the file name (e.g. for RBP ID RBP1: RBP1.bed, or RBP1_more_info.bed).
 (2) Given a list of BED files via `--bed`, the RBP IDs need to be provided (same order!) with `-rbp-list`.

-For example, suppose a folder `batch_clipper_idr_in` containing two BED files:
+For example, suppose we have a folder `batch_clipper_idr_in` containing the two BED files:

 ```
 $ ls batch_clipper_idr_in/